do-community/OSS-2022-Getting-Started-With-Kubernetes/kubernetes/README.md

     kube-public       Active   10m
     kube-system       Active   10m
     ```
-1. Create a Kubernetes Deployment that will ensure there 3 replicas of the One Time Secret application running at once.
+1. Create a Kubernetes Deployment that will ensure there are 3 replicas of the One Time Secret application running at once.
     ```shell
     kubectl apply -f kubernetes/manifests/deployment.yaml
     ```